cjakabos/portfolio-web/README.md

 ![](./examples/petstore.png)

-VI. eCommerce (extra layer, optional)
+VI. eCommerce (extra tab, optional)

 - The user can create ecommerce users, items, carts and orders for the [eCommerce service](ecommerce/README.md): through its API.
 - Any errors related to the operations is displayed.